Mat 5:26 Verily I say unto thee, Thou shalt by no means come out thence, till thou hast paid the uttermost farthing.

 ἐξέλθῃς (2nd sg aor subj act) "Thou shalt...come out" is from exerchomai, which means "to come or go out of " "to march forth", "go out on", "to stand forth", "to exceed all bounds", "to come to an end", "to go out of office," and [of dreams or prophecies] "to come true."

 ἂν (partic) Untranslated is an, which is a particle used with verbs to indicate that the action is limited by circumstances or defined by conditions.
-There is no exact equivalent in English, but it is translated as "would have", "might", "should," and "could."
+There is no exact equivalent in English, but it is translated as "possibly," "would have", "might", "should," and "could."

 ἀποδῷς (2nd sg aor subj act) "Thou hast paid" is from apodidomi which means "to give back", "to restore," and "to deliver."
 It has the economic sense of "to sell" or "to give something for one's own profit."
 It begins with apo the preposition of separation and origin, the idea of "from" in English, didômi which means "to give", "to grant", "to hand over," and "to describe."

-τὸν ἔσχατον (adj sg masc acc) "The last" is from eschatos.
+τὸν ἔσχατον (adj sg masc acc) "The uttermost" is from eschatos.
 In space, this means "furthest."
 In degree, it means "uttermost" and "highest."
 In persons, it means "lowest" and "meanest."
 Of time, it means "last" and "ending."

 κοδράντην. (noun sg masc acc) "Farthing" is from kodrantes, which is the Greek for the Latin quadrans, which means "one quarter of an assarion (a larger coin)."
 The quadrans was a bronze coin and the least valuable form of Roman currency.